logiqai/logiq-installation/fluent-bit/linux/ubuntu/readme.md

            )
   ```

-- The script also places the `td-agent-bit.conf` file under the default Fluent Bit installation folder `/etc/td-agent-bit`.
-Configure the `[OUTPUT]` section of the `td-agent-bit.conf` file based on your LOGIQ cluster, as shown below.
+- The script also places the `td-agent-bit.conf` file under the default Fluent Bit installation folder `/etc/td-agent-bit` as shown below for http and https endpoints.

        For HTTP endpoint